-1. Decide what your kitchen extension needs
+1. Decide what your kitchen extension needs to determine its size

 Kitchen extension essentials: